icon

 Here are a few pro-tips to help you make the most of your time at the park:

 • Exploring the zoo can easily take up to half a day.
 If you'd don't have that much time, you can plan ahead by identifying which animals or sections you want to see at the park during the visit.
-You can find the park map on the zoo website and also use their park planner to narrow down the animals you want to see and get an estimate of the time it would take.
+You can find the park map on the zoo website and also take note of the animals in the park to narrow down the animals you want to see and plan your route efficiently.

 • Know the park's facilities and where they are located.
 The zoo offers ATMs, nursing rooms, diaper-changing facilities, lockers and luggage stowing services.
 Find out more about them and where they're located here.